HomeDing/homeding.github.io/sensors/sensors.md

 ### Analog Temperature Sensors

 :::sensor ntc
-This is a **temperature sensor** that uses a **temperature variable resistor** ntc to create a analog output value.
+This is a **temperature sensor** that uses a **temperature variable resistor** ntc to create an analog output value.
 There are many form factors for sensors of this kind.
 The do not have a linear behavior but can be very accurate and can have a wide range.

 The Analog output signal can be used to calculate the actual temperature.
-The [Analog Element](/elements/analog.md) can create actions based in the analog input signal.
+The [Analog Element] can create actions based in the analog input signal.

 Some sensor boards also contain an adjustable reference the sensor value can be compared to to produce a digital output signal.
 The [DigitalInput Element](/elements/digitalin.md) can create actions based on this digital input signal.